Anisotropic particle creation from $T-$vacuum in the radiation dominated universe: Novel geometric features of the radiation dominated early universe

 We can also express the conformal factors $F_{I}(T,R)$ and $F_{II}(T,R)$ as functions of the Hubble parameter for radiation stage $H = (\frac{\Dot{a}}{a})_{RD}$ \cite{Modak:2018crw}.
 These are

 and

 \\ The lightcone boundary $T = R$ for these observers is translated as the comoving Hubble radius at $R=1/H$.

-The metrics introduced in \eqref{stsub} and \eqref{stsup} are static up to a dynamical conformal factor multiplying the $R-T$ sector and they exhibit a spherical symmetry.
+These new metrics \eqref{stsub} and \eqref{stsup} are static up to a dynamical conformal factor and they exhibit a spherical symmetry.
 We shall refer to this coordinate system as the $(T,R)$ frame to meaningfully express our thoughts.
 The spherical symmetry in $(T,R)$ frame have some interesting geometric and field theoretic implications.
 We shall discuss them in detail in the remaining part of this work.